Rent safe and private dog parks hosted by locals

 Consider your dog’s instincts and preferences

 Think about the things your dog enjoys most.
-Maybe you have a herding breed who loves to control objects?
+Maybe you have a herding breed who loves to control objects (like an Australian Shepherd, Australian Cattle Dog, Border Collie, or mix)?
 Something like treibball, where dogs maneuver inflatable balls, could be a great way to fulfill their instincts!

 Play around with foundational skills at home